ChrisB007/ProjectTwo/README.md

 2. Directors
 3. Number of Thearters
 4. Release dates
+5. Actors standing in the industry

+Note: Winners are determined by weekend box office grosses

 The app is based off an API provided The Movie Database
 - TMDB -